tonykorycki/V-Aid-Climbing/README.md

   ```python
   LLM_API_URL = "https://api-inference.huggingface.co/models/HuggingFaceH4/zephyr-7b-beta"
   ```
-- To configure the tactile plotter, use `ploter_debug.py` for calibration
+- To configure the tactile plotter, use `src/test_plotter.py` for calibration

 ## Troubleshooting

 - If camera detection fails, ensure your camera permissions are set correctly
 - For memory issues on Raspberry Pi, try reducing image resolution in paths.py
 - If LLM responses are slow, consider using the API option instead of local models
-- For plotter issues, run `ploter_debug.py` to test connections and calibration
+- For plotter issues, run `src/tests/test_plotter.py` to test connections and calibration
 - If TTS isn't working, run `test_tts.py` to check which engines are available

 ---

+## License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 *This project was created to assist visually impaired climbers and is under active development.*